 We need people with dementia and caregivers to work with us, to ensure that the work we do supports you.
 Our national platform will give you the chance to reflect your experience living with dementia to fight stigma, by influencing what research we fund, guiding the education material we develop and advocating directly to the federal government.

 Your voice, combined with others across the country, can make the difference that erases the daily stigma felt by thousands of Canadians.

-The only requirement is having a diagnosis of dementia.
+The only requirement is having a medical diagnosis of dementia or being a caregiver.
 Every type of dementia is important – and we need to hear from you.
 Examples of dementia include:

 - Alzheimer’s disease

 - Dementia with Lewy bodies